Twelve photos are really 24 pictures – the one you see (of charred remains) inside the one taken.

 Candidate selection for the program and La Casa Futura commitment

-During the course of the two-year program a staff social worker assigned to each student will carry out monthly progress reports in order to insure continued compliance with house rules and Italian law.
+During the course of the program a staff social worker assigned to each student will carry out monthly progress reports in order to ensure continued compliance with house rules and Italian law.
 Depending on the facts emerging from the student report and analysis by staff, an intervention may be necessary for continuance in the program or removal from the program.

 Upon actions leading to expelling a student, the refugee camp of origin must re-admit the student.
 (An affidavit expressing the relationship between the program and the continued responsibility of the original refugee camp pertaining to each attendee must be kept on file with La Casa Futura).